willdeuschle/dotfiles/README.md

 # automated setup
 Copy the `setup_linux_machine.txt` or `setup_mac_machine.txt` file contents, and execute them locally (e.g. `bash setup_mac_machine.txt`).

+Note there is still a manual step for setting up python for neovim described in https://github.com/deoplete-plugins/deoplete-jedi/wiki/Setting-up-Python-for-Neovim

 # manual setup
 1. Copy or clone the repo, put it in a `dotfiles` directory
 2. Install tmux: `brew install tmux`